TomGiaco/ChefBot/README.md

 # ChefBot
-This is a group project of me and Elisa Degara, in order to create a Telegram Bot for recommending recipies to the user given specific metrics, some in PDV which stands for percentage daily value, i.e. the percentage of that kind of nutrient based on the day:
+This is a group project of me and Elisa Degara, consisting in creating a Telegram Bot for recommending recipies to the user, given specific metrics, some in PDV which stands for percentage daily value, i.e. the percentage of that kind of nutrient based on the day.
+Those are the metrics used as input:
  - **ingredient list**
  - **calories**
  - **carbohydrates (PDV)**